Zhenev/bootcamp-portfolio/ds-machine-learning-in-business-2/README.md

-# Looking for  Granes of Gold
+# Looking for  Grains of Gold

 ## Data: